SomeOddCodeGuy/OfflineWikipediaTextApi/Untested/README.md

 Current Contents:
 ------------------------
-**run_linux.sh** - This is an AI translated linux version of the run_windows.bat file.
-I do not have a linux system to test with, so I can't be sure it'll work.
-If you have a linux system and want to give it a try, please let me know how it goes.
-I do urge you, however, to take caution and look over the file first to ensure that it doesn't do anything that you aren't comfortable with it doing on your system.

 **run_macos.sh** This I have run on my own Mac Studio and it worked EXCEPT for the git clone call.
 I need to find a workaround for that.
 More information in the "KNOWN ISSUE" section below.